Richard René Silvin: Speaker

 Silvin started lecturing about the Duchess of Windsor in 2010 after the release of his third book.
 He increased his lecture opportunities when he added Addison Mizner's life and work as a lecture topic in 2014.
 In 2016, with the publication of the Normandie book, he added this topic to his lecture series.
 Additionally, he expanded the Normandie presentation by lecturing about the history of transatlantic ocean liner travel in general.
 In 2017 Silvin premiered his presentation which chronicles the history of Mar-a-Lago, from Marjorie Merriweather Post to Donald Trump.
 He followed this up in 2019 with a presentation about the lives of several wealthy famous women whose money did not bring them happiness.
 This includes stories about his personal relationship with Ann Woodward.
 René and his brother grew up with Ann's two sons at Le Rosey.
 Ann killed her husband William Woodward Jr. Also included are Christina Onassis and Alexander Onassis who were childhood friends of René, and Barbara Hutton, Leona Helmsley and Sunny von Bülow.
 In 2020, during the COVID-19 pandemic lock down, he added another string of lecture topics, which he offered in Zoom format: Princess Margaret, Countess of Snowdon, whom he was friendly with in the 1980s, Princess Alice of Battenberg, Marilyn Monroe, Edith Piaf, Whitney Houston, Marlene Dietrich, whom he was also friendly with when he was a teenager, and the history of the Concorde.
 In 2021 he added the lives of Jacqueline Kennedy Onassis and Audrey Hepburn as lecture topics.
 In 2022 he premiered two new lecture topics: the life of architect Frank Lloyd Wright, and the movie career and life as a princess of Grace Kelly.
 In 2023 he premiered his new presentation about the life of Elizabeth Taylor, while in 2024 he added Katharine Hepburn to his repertoire.
 In 2025 he started presenting the life of Cary Grant.

 He has lectured at several universities, as well as many venues in Key West, Palm Beach and West Palm Beach, Florida; Atlanta and Thomasville, Georgia; Newport, Rhode Island; North Carolina; Cape Cod, Nantucket, in the Berkshires, Massachusetts; and Harbor Springs, Michigan.

-Silvin is also a regular speaker at the well-known Kravis Center for the Performing Arts in West Palm Beach., as well as the Society of the Four Arts in Palm Beach, Florida.
+Silvin is also a regular speaker at the well-known Kravis Center for the Performing Arts in West Palm Beach., the Society of the Four Arts in Palm Beach, Florida., as well as Glazer Hall at the Royal Poinciana Plaza in Palm Beach.